top of page

 The organisation also serves multiple audiences with very different needs: migrant workers requiring clear, practical support, and institutional stakeholders engaged in policy and research.
 The brand and website needed to bridge that gap without losing clarity or purpose.

-Teaming up with Natalie Morton and John Puddephatt of Let’s Dance, we completed a full rebrand and website project, covering brand strategy, tone of voice, content structure and all website copy.
+Working with John and Nat over at Let's Dance Agency on this rebrand and website project, my responsiblities covered brand strategy, tone of voice, content structure and website copy.

-• Led a brand discovery process to define values rooted in fairness, empowerment, and prevention.
+• As part of the Let's Dance team, I supported a brand discovery process to define values rooted in fairness, empowerment and prevention.

-• Developed a tone of voice that balanced authority with humanity – clear, direct, and accessible.
+• Developed a tone of voice guide that balanced authority with humanity – clear, direct and accessible.

 • Structured website content to serve multiple audiences, ensuring workers could quickly find practical help while stakeholders could engage with research and policy work.